How Students Read Articles and Take Quizzes

 You will go to the quiz for the article.

 When you are done, you will see your score.
 If you want to see a report with your results, select View TOPS Report.
-To leave the page and go back to the Home page, select Exit.

 If the program asks for a monitor password before the quiz, the teacher needs to enter the password and select OK.
 (The Password Requirement preference sets whether the password is required, and the password for the class is set in the Monitor Password preference.)